-BLET is a 16-week certificate program (typically offered twice a year) designed to give you the essential skills required for entry-level employment as a law enforcement officer.
-You’ll participate in over 600 hours of training, including classroom tests, physical training and a physical assessment.
+COA’s BLET program is a 16-week certificate course (typically offered twice a year) designed to give you the essential skills required for entry-level employment as a law enforcement officer.
+You’ll participate in over 600 hours) of training, including classroom tests, physical training and a physical assessment.
 At the end of the class, you’ll sit for the certification examination administered by the North Carolina Criminal Justice Education and Training Standards Commission.
 In-service classes mandated by the North Carolina Criminal Justice Commission Training and Standards Division (including those for telecommunicators and detention officers) are provided online as well as in a traditional classroom setting.

 Advanced Law Enforcement Training (ALET)